-Welcome to the outdoor kitchen
+Welcome to the Outdoor Kitchen

 Food tastes so much better sitting on a tree stump in the middle of a forest.
 Outdoor chef Gustaf Waesterberg enjoys sleeping outside at least once a month.
 And, when he cooks lunch in nature, he usually makes a great tasting warm soup, a cheese pot, clam chowder and crêpes Suzette.
 But enjoying the meal outside, sitting on a tree stump takes the experience to a whole other level.